Morea, Pennsylvania

 Morea is an unincorporated community and census-designated place (CDP) in Schuylkill County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.
-Prior to that, it was part of the New Boston-Morea CDP.
+Before that, it was part of the New Boston-Morea CDP.

 Morea is in northern Schuylkill County, in the southwestern part of Mahanoy Township.
 It sits at 1500 ft above sea level in a high valley on top of Broad Mountain, which rises to an elevation over 1760 ft approximately 1 mi to the east.

-Morea Road runs along the northern edge of the community, leading northeast 1 mi to New Boston and 3 mi to Mahanoy City.
+Morea Road follows the northern edge of the community, leading northeast 1 mi to New Boston and 3 mi to Mahanoy City.
 To the southwest, Morea Road leads 3.5 mi to Frackville.
 Interstate 81 passes just south of Morea, with access from exits near Frackville and Mahanoy City.